 People, Bottles and Rivers All Have Mouths, 2017

-Eleven minutes thirty-seven seconds
+Eleven minutes forty-nine seconds

 This audio essay threads recordings from synthetic voices, queer artists and critical theorists to articulate the concept of The Slip.
 The Slip was concieved as an attempt to communicate a sensation of suspension; it is the fabrication of an interstice between binaries.
 The dialogue within this work reverberates an inner monologue that is peformed by synthetic voices.
 This research aims to consider the alliance that synthesised voices share with notions of transformation, ambiguity, aural presentation, and the construction of normativity: the intention behind the use of synthetic voices is to play with ideas of realness, performance, (dis)embodied voice and speech as an awkward instrument for non-binary self-expression.

 A DIALOGUE OF TWO / THE SLIP